awslabs/aws-encryption-sdk-specification/changes/2020-07-13_detect-base64-encoded-messages/change.md

 ## Drawbacks

-This feature technically means the version value is capped to 40 or less, to ensure that the Base64-encoded values are not ambiguous.
+This feature technically means the version value cannot be incremented beyond the hex value `40`, since `41` would then conflict with the Base64-encoded value for `1`.
-This does not seem worth worrying about given how rarely we intended to change the version.
+This does not seem worth worrying about given how rarely we intended to change the version, however.

 ## Security Implications